 - A. Puck crossing the line

-- B. Goal frame being dislodged
+- B. Goal frame being dislodged, incl. criteria's for allowing a goal is met.

 - C. Expiration of time

 - D. Distinct kicking motion

 - E. Directed with any part of body

 - F. Deflected of an Official

 - G. High sticked above cross bar

 - H. Puck entry in a proper manner

 - I. Entering by continuous play

 - J. "Penalty Shot" compliance with rules